 Search By:

-The University of Cincinnati General Surgery Residency Program has a historic track record of producing future leaders in academia, hospital management, and private practice.
+A mid-sized, accessible city with all the attributes of a large city without the high cost of living.
+A strong resident camaraderie and culture with a history of producing surgical leaders in academia, community practice, and hospital administration, our program emphasizes independence, operative autonomy, and academic productivity.
 Our fellowship match is one of our strongest attributes, with residents routinely matching into the most competitive fellowships across the country within Pediatric Surgery, Surgical Oncology, Colorectal Surgery, Minimally Invasive Surgery, Vascular Surgery, Cardiothoracic Surgery, Transplant Surgery, and Trauma Critical Care.
 For those not interested in pursuing a fellowship or academia, our chief residents become competent, confident surgeons ready to go into private practice upon graduation.

 Jeffrey J. Sussman, MD General Surgery Residency Director